-Ice pick scars are very small but relatively deep dots in the skin.
-They get their name because they look somewhat like a very small ice pick punctured the skin, and they are generally caused by cystic or nodular acne that extends deep into the skin.
-Because of their depth, ice pick scars are unlikely to disappear completely, but they can be significantly improved with different treatment options.
+Ice pick scars are very small, but relatively deep dots in the skin.
+They get their name because they look somewhat like a very small ice pick punctured the skin, and they are generally caused by cystic or nodular acne that penetrated deep into the skin.
+Because of their depth, ice pick scars are unlikely to disappear completely, but they can be significantly improved, depending on the treatment.

 Boxcar scars are wider and usually shallower than ice pick scars.
 They have nearly vertical edges rather than sloping or gradually deepening edges, which give them the somewhat severe appearance of being “punched out,” like a hole punch.
-Boxcar scars are generally caused by any kind of inflammatory acne, from papules to cysts.
-Although boxcar scars rarely fade entirely, the right acne scar treatment can significantly reduce them.
+Boxcar scars may be caused by any kind of inflammatory acne, from papules to cysts.
+Although boxcar scars rarely fade entirely, the right treatment can significantly reduce them.

-Rolling scars are wide and shallow, and get their name because when several occur together, the skin can have a slightly wavy look.
-Slightly inflamed acne like papules or pimples typically cause this type of scarring.
-In response to the inflammation, a fibrous section of tissue develops beneath the surface of the skin and binds itself to lower layers of the skin, creating a wide indentation.
+Rolling scars are wide and shallow.
+They derive their name from the way the scars appear, which is to give the skin a slightly wavy look.
+Slightly inflamed acne, like papules or pimples, typically causes this type of acne scar.
+In response to the inflammation, a fibrous section of tissue develops beneath the epidermis and binds itself to lower layers of the skin, which creates a wide indentation.
 Rolling scars may require minor surgery to improve.

-Unlike depressed scars, which come in a variety of forms, raised scars are a more general category for any acne scars where excess skin tissue is produced as an acne lesion heals.
-They are sometimes called “hypertrophic” scars.
-Inflammation is how the skin responds to the infection associated with pimples and cysts, and raised scars occur when this response doesn’t seem to go away once the acne has healed.
+Raised scars are a more general category resulting from any acne where excess skin tissue is produced as a lesion heals.
+Their medical term is “hypertrophic.”
+The skin responds with inflammation to any infection associated with pimples and cysts, and raised scars occur when this response doesn’t seem to disappear once the acne has healed.
 New skin cells continue to be produced and the area becomes more and more inflamed, until a raised scar is formed.
-There are several options for treating raised scars, but especially severe raised scars, called keloids, usually require dermatologist intervention to improve.
+There are several options of raised acne scar treatments, but especially severe raised scars, called keloids, usually require dermatological intervention to improve.